lisa-bird/milestone-project-1/README.md

 The decision was made to deploy the website in the first stages.

-The timtable uses the <table> element, this element cannot be used responsively.
+The timtable is not responsive for a mobile device, it is not tended behaviour.
 A user would expect to scroll the graphic, using their fingertip.

 ## Bugs / Fixes
 There have been a few bugs within the build of the website.